 Claiming the Deduction

-To claim the union dues deduction, you must itemize your expenses on Form 1040, Schedule A. Find your annual union dues payment amount either from the W-2 form your employer sends you, the last pay stub of the year, which will show the year-to-date amount or your own checkbook.
+To claim the union dues tax deductions for 2017 and prior tax years, you must itemize your expenses on Form 1040, Schedule A. Find your annual union dues payment amount either from the W-2 form your employer sends you, the last pay stub of the year, which will show the year-to-date amount or your own checkbook.
+For instance, to determine your 2017 tax write offs, you would use your last pay stub of 2016.
 Enter this on line 3 of Form 2106, Employee Business Expenses.
 Use this form to list other unreimbursed business expenses and complete it, transferring the amount on line 10 to line 21 of Schedule A.

 - David Sacks/Lifesize/Getty Images